linux-kernel-labs/linux/Documentation/teaching/lectures/intro.rst

 * samples - various driver samples

-* scripts - parts the build system, scripts used for building modules, kconfig the Linux kernel configurator, as well as various other scripts (e.g. checkpatch.pl that checks if a patch is conform with the Linux kernel coding style)
+* scripts - parts of the build system, scripts used for building modules, kconfig the Linux kernel configurator, as well as various other scripts (e.g. checkpatch.pl that checks if a patch is conform with the Linux kernel coding style)